baggito/Laravel/README.md

-# paykickstart
-Small part of code that integrates 3rd party services.
+Small part of code that integrates 3rd party services using Laravel 5.4